 A short jaunt down The Strip, a $100 million park-like promenade will reimagine New York-New York and Monte Carlo as well as the space between them.
 The expansive plan will add new food and beverage offerings for visitors to explore.
 That may sound pretty bland until we tell you many of the venues will not just be first to Las Vegas, but to Nevada.
 And, in the case of Shake Shack, their first venue in the entire western US.

 The evolution of Las Vegas won’t just send tourists out into the desert sun, it will also allow them to enjoy more intimate stay experiences.
 And, if you’ve ever stood in a Vegas hotel corridor with seemingly no end in sight, your attention has been properly snagged.
 Hip hotel brand Delano and gaming giant, Caesars Entertainment, are both set to revolutionise the Vegas stay by transforming two smaller, more ‘boutique’ properties.
-A $185 million remodel will turn aging Bill’s Gamblin’ Hall & Saloon into a 188-key hotel-casino after a top-to-bottom overhaul.
+A $185 million remodel will turn aging Bill’s Gamblin’ Hall & Saloon into The Cromwell, a 188-key hotel-casino after a top-to-bottom overhaul.
 Meanwhile, the Delano will bring its trademark South Beach vibe to Mandalay Bay where it’s set to take over its smaller, all-suite tower, THEhotel.

 Don’t think the reign of the mega-resort is over, however.
 Far from it.
 The historic Sahara hotel, shuttered in 2011, will be reborn as a 1,600-room SLS Las Vegas after a $415 million dollar renovation.
 And the long-stalled Echelon mega-resort project will now morph into another large-scale affair; a 3,500-key Resorts World with the staggering price tag of $2 billion dollars.